Compare other bushels, particularly the U.S. bushel.

 1. Henry Norris.

-An Inquiry to show, what was the ancient English Weight and Measure according to
+An Inquiry to show, what was the ancient English Weight and Measure according to the Laws or Statutes, prior to the Reign of Henry the Seventh.

 Philosophical Transactions, volume 65, pages 48-58 (1775).

-In preparation for the passage of a duty on malt in 1696, in the presence of members of Parliament Thomas Everard, the official Excise Gauger, and his assistants measured the capacity of the Exchequer's Elizabethan standard bushel.
+In preparation for the passage of a duty on malt in 1696, in the presence of members of Parliament Thomas Everard, the official Excise Gauger, and his assistants measured the capacity of the Exchequer's Henry VII standard bushel.
 They arrived at 2145.6 cubic inches.
 All were aware that money from the new tax would not be forthcoming until hundreds of new wooden measures had been made and distributed to merchants and customs agents.
 To facilitate the manufacture of the new measures, its dimensions were rounded off to 18½ inches in diameter by 8 inches high.
 In Everard's own words:

-for a Cylindrical Vessel of these Dimensions will contain 2150.42 solid inches, which exceeding the Content of the Standard Bushel but 4.82 [cubic] Inches, and there being no other convenient Dimensions (without counting to the Hundredth Part of an Inch) that would come so near as these, It was enacted, in the Act1 for Laying a Duty upon Malt, that every Round Bushel with a plain and even Bottom, being eighteen Inches and a half Diameter throughout, and eight Inches deep, shall be esteemed a legal Winchester Bushel, according to the standard in His Majesty's Exchequer.
+for a Cylindrical Vessel of these Dimensions will contain 2150.42 solid inches, which exceeding the Content of the Standard Bushel but 4.82 [cubic] Inches, and there being no other convenient Dimensions, without counting to the Hundredth Part of an Inch, that would come so near as these: It was enacted, in the Act¹ for Laying a Duty upon Malt,

 Thomas Everard.

-Stereometry, or the Art of Gauging made Easy, by the help of a sliding
+Stereometry, or the Art of Gauging made Easy, by the help of a sliding rule....
+11th edition.

-London: 1738.
+London: 1750.

-We are indebted to Robin Connor and A. D. C. Simpson for
+We are indebted to Robin Connor and A. D. C. Simpson for pointing out (in their Weights and Measures in Scotland) that this passage does not occur in editions prior to the ninth.

 1. 8 and 9 William III, chap.
 22, sections 9 and 45.